 On top of that it was 5:30 in the morning and I already had two cups of Trader Joe's Chocolate Mint coffee in me.
 So, if I couldn't write or sleep the only thing left to do was read my book of short stories by Russian author Anton Chekov.
 And I was pissed about it.

 Our accommodations were on the bottom floor of the house in a combo guest room/movie theatre.
 With Donna still sleeping I sat down in the adjoining room, which had a pool table and tasteful Bob Ross landscape paintings on the walls.
-It took some time to become comfortable the rhythms of Chekov's 19th century phrasing and the how to break the names of his Russian characters into syllables.
+It took some time to become comfortable with the rhythms of Chekov's 19th century phrasing and the how to break the names of his Russian characters into syllables.
 But you could turn the stories over quickly since they were mostly three or four pages long.
 After getting through a few of them, still sort of pissed I couldn’t write dawn was breaking.
 Rather than sit there I went outside and got one of our deluxe lawn chairs from the van and went down to the eight-acre lake that was like fifty yards from the front of the house.
 The lake was named after Joy and Andy’s two daughters.
 It was called Lake Julie-Anna.

 From the moment I sat down and cast my gaze across the small lake I was consumed a sense of well-being.
-As mentioned in a previous post, though things had gone pretty much to plan since we hit the road it was all still new and all still a grind.
+As mentioned in a previous post, though things had gone pretty much to plan since we hit the road it was all still new and still a grind.
 It was so calming to look out at the water.
 I just sat there not processing, not planning, not thinking—not doing.
 I took in the morning sounds of the birds and bugs and felt the light breeze as it swayed though the grass and on the surface of the water.
 Without sounding like some overly fucking optimistic social media meme I felt a restorative sense of equilibrium come over my entire being.
 Donna came out after a little while and we talked quietly.
 It was so nice.

-But the day was upon us and Andy had a big plans along Highway 61—yes that Highway 61on the north of shore of Lake Superior.
+But the day was upon us and Andy had a big plans along Highway 61—yes that Highway 61 on the north of shore of Lake Superior.
 The rocky north shore, as Andy informed us, was the result of lava flows from millions of years ago.
 The south shore which we went past the previous day through the upper peninsula of Michigan, Wisconsin and then Minnesota was sandy.

 Our first stop of the day was the Enger Park Tower.
 The tower was surrounded by very chill park with picnic tables and a Japanese bell that you could ring—the result of exchange with a sister city in Japan.
 The views from the top of the tower were spectacular.
 Duluth and Lake Superior spread out in picture post card fashion, especially the old grain elevators.
 The breakfast burritos at food truck could have been better, but they weren’t terrible, and the service was good.